Deploying and uninstalling the Coro Agent via Atera

 } elseif ($exitCode -eq 1639) {

-Write-Host "Installation failed because of incorrect argument(s) (-ArgumentList in coroInstall variable)" -ForegroundColor Cyan
+Write-Host "Installation failed because of incorrect argument(s) of ArgumentList argument" -ForegroundColor Cyan

 Write-Host "Error code: $exitCode" -ForegroundColor Cyan